Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Australian bushfire data

 \subsection{Cross-contextual analysis}

-In this section, we analyse the consistency matrices defined in section \ref{Analysis of collections}.
+In this section, we analyze the consistency matrices defined in Section \ref{sec:analysis_collections}.
 These consistency matrices provide a framework for cross-contextual analysis.
 That is, where one matrix computes the similarity in one aspect, and another matrix computes similarity in a separate aspect, subtracting one affinity matrix from the other allows us to identify the consistency between different similarity measures across a collection of time series.
-We can place measurements between different time series within a greater context.
-In this instance, we analyse whether air quality is consistent with respect to geographical distance between measuring locations.
-Anomalies in consistency highlight either a) two areas close by way of geographical distance but dissimilar in air quality or; b) two locations far apart in terms of geographical distance, but similar in their air quality.
+This helps to place measurements between different time series within a greater context.
+In this instance, we analyze whether air quality is consistent with respect to geographical distance between measuring locations.
+Anomalies in consistency highlight either a) two areas close by way of geographical distance but dissimilar in air quality or b) two locations far apart in terms of geographical distance, but similar in their air quality.

-Hierarchical clustering on the geographical affinity matrix $A^G$ determines clusters of measuring stations in terms of their geographical proximity within the collection.
-Two clusters are proposed.
-The first consists of Wagga Wagga and Albury, both of which are significantly further south than the other measuring stations.
+Hierarchical clustering on the geographical affinity matrix $A^G$ (see Figure \ref{fig:ConsistencyMatrixDendrogram}) determines clusters of measuring stations in terms of their geographical proximity within the collection.
+A majority cluster is identified with two outliers, Wagga and Wagga, both of which are significantly further south than the other measuring stations.
 The remaining measuring stations fall in one cluster that appears to have two distinct collections of similarity.
-The first sub-group contains the city of Sydney sites, while the second sub-group includes locations outside Sydney.
+The first sub-group contains the city of Sydney sites, while the second sub-group includes locations outside Sydney, both to the west and north.